divjotarora/specifications/source/retryable-reads/retryable-reads.rst

 topology according to the Server Discovery and Monitoring spec (see `SDAM:
 Error Handling
 <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling>`__)
 and capture this original retryable error.
-Drivers MUST then proceed with retrying per `Client Side Operations Timeout: Retryability
+Drivers MUST then retry the operation as many times as necessary until a retry attempt succeeds or returns a non-retryable error.
+Additionally, if the ``socketTimeoutMS`` option is set and is being used to derive socket timeouts for the operation, drivers MUST stop retrying after encountering two socket timeouts, either consecutive or non-consecutive.
+In this case, the second socket timeout error MUST be propagated to the application.
+Finally, drivers MUST stop retrying if the operation times out per `Client Side Operations Timeout: Retryability
 <../client-side-operations-timeout/client-side-operations-timeout.rst#retryability>`__.

 3a.
 Selecting the server for retry